VorobetsDmytro/TWE/README.md

 >`cmake --build .`

 ## Settings
-You can change the game environment in `"test.cpp"` file.
+You can change the game settings in `"test.cpp"` file.

 ## Start
 Execute `"*.exe"` file in the build directory.

-## Control
-To move the camera you have to hold the right mouse button and push `W,A,S,D` buttons.

 ## Author
 [Dmytro Vorobets](https://github.com/Parasik72)